accessible-ui/tabbable/README.md

 ## Why fork?

-The creator is looking for a new maintainer and `@accessibility` packages don't need some of the features in the original, so I can make a smaller package with TypeScript types by forking :P
+The creator is looking for a new maintainer and `@accessibile` packages don't need some of the features in the original, so I can make a smaller package with TypeScript types by forking :P

 ## Credit